nkrusch/recontext/notes/dig.md

 DIG uses concepts and tools from mathematical fields (linear algebra, geometry, formal methods, etc.) to improve dynamic analysis [@nguyen2014].

-* DIG uses _parameterized templates_ [@nguyen2014]
+DIG uses _parameterized templates_ [@nguyen2014]
 - Computes the unknown coefficients in the templates directly from trace.
 - Resulting invariants are precise over the input traces.

-* Inference is based on a subset of traces for inference [@nguyen2014]
+Inference is based on a subset of traces for inference [@nguyen2014]
 - Since an invariant holds for any set of traces, it is likely that we can find that same invariant using a smaller subset of the available traces.

-* Different techniques are used to generate invariants, depending on the invariant kind (polynomial, inequality, etc.) [@nguyen2014]
+Different techniques are used to generate invariants, depending on the invariant kind (polynomial, inequality, etc.) [@nguyen2014]
 - Trace data is treated as points in Euclidean space and DIG computes geometric shapes enclosing the points

-* Polynomial equality relations
+Polynomial equality relations
 - Viewed as unbounded geometric shapes (lines, planes, etc.)
   + use algorithms from linear algebra and geometry to generate invariants
 - From the shapes, obtain equality invariants of the form $c_1t_1 + ··· + c_nt_n = 0$
   where $c_i$ are real-valued and $t_i$ are _terms_ (cf. @nguyen2014 pg.
 5-6).
 - The polynomial degree and number of variables rapidly increase the solution space
 - See @nguyen2014 pg.
 7 for algorithm and details

-* Inequality relations
+Inequality relations
 - Represents equality and inequality constraints among multiple variables as hyperplanes and polyhedra.
 - When additional inputs are available, new inequalities can be deduced from previously inferred equality relations.

-*  (multidimensional) _array variables_ and functions that can be viewed as arrays [@nguyen2014]:
+Array variables and functions that can be viewed as arrays [@nguyen2014]
 - Invariants may represent flat (non-nested) or nested array relations
-  - Linear equations in flat arrays:
-    + 1. Find equalities among array elements
-    + 2. Identify the relations among array indices from the obtained equalities
+- Linear equations in flat arrays: find equalities among array elements, then identify the relations among array indices from the obtained equalities
 - Nested array relations are inferred by performing reachability analysis and by SMT solver
 - Automatic theorem proving is used to reason about large arrays more efficiently

-* User can modify the parameters of DIG for better performance or specify additional information to aid the invariant generation process [@nguyen2014].
+User can modify the parameters of DIG for better performance or specify additional information to aid the invariant generation process [@nguyen2014].

 ## Inference Example

 The trace values of the two variables v1, v2 are points in the (v1, v2)-plane.
-First DIG determines if these points lie on a line, represented by a linear equation of the form c0 + c1v1 + c2v2 = 0.
+First DIG determines if these points lie on a line, represented by a linear equation of the form $c_0 + c_1v_1 + c_2v_2 = 0$.

 If such a line does not exist, DIG builds a bounded convex polygon from these points.
-The edges of the polygon are represented by linear inequalities of the form c0 + c1v1 + c2v2 >= 0.
+The edges of the polygon are represented by linear inequalities of the form $c_0 + c_1v_1 + c_2v_2 \geq 0$.

 This technique generalizes to equations and inequalities among multiple variables by constructing hyperplanes and polyhedra in a high-dimensional space.

-To generate nonlinear constraints, DIG uses terms to represent nonlinear polynomials over program variables, for example, t1 = v1, t2 = v1v2.
-This allows DIG to generate equations such as t1 + t2 = 1.
-This represents a line over t1,t2 and a hyperbola over v1, v2.
+To generate nonlinear constraints, DIG uses terms to represent nonlinear polynomials over program variables, for example, $t_1 = v_1$, $t_2 = v_1v_2$.
+This allows DIG to generate equations such as $t_1 + t_2 = 1$.
+This represents a line over $t_1, t_2$ and a hyperbola over $v_1, v_2$.